cubyn/trust-env/README.md

 - then validate if exists

 - `type` must be scalar
-- value is casted with type
+- value is cast with type
 - value is validated by `type`
 - value is validated by validator for more complex type is required (e.g: IP)